-This site is a space where policy-makers, practitioners, analysts and observers interested in security sector reform (SSR) can access the latest news, research and analysis.
-The Resource Centre is intended to be a tool to share knowledge of the latest trends and developments in the security sector and expand global understanding of this dynamic and evolving field.
+The SSR Resource Centre is a project of the Centre for Security Governance (CSG).
+The Resource Centre serves as a space where policy-makers, practitioners, analysts, and observers interested in security sector reform (SSR) can access the latest news, research and analysis.
+The site is intended to be a tool to share knowledge of the latest trends and developments in the security sector and expand global understanding of this dynamic and evolving field.
 Below is a summary of the tools available:

-- Top Story: The first content you will likely notice on the homepage is a large image and title: this is the latest post from our Resource Centre Blog, and will feature a timely news story, updated research or anything else new and innovative taking place in the world of SSR
+- Top Story: The first content you will likely notice on the homepage is a large image and title: this is the latest post from our Blog The Hub, and will feature a timely news story, updated research, or anything else new and innovative taking place in the world of SSR.

-- The Newsroom: Directly underneath the Top Story is The Newsroom.
-These are our last three blog updates, in reverse chronological order (from left to right)
+- Latest From The Hub: Directly underneath the Top Story is a list of our last three blog updates, in reverse chronological order (from left to right).

 Navigating the Site

-- Resources: This section will feature recent publications from the Security Governance Group, as well as links to significant SSR publications and organizations.
-This is also where the SGG’s “SSR Research Community” will be housed.
+- Resources: This section will feature recent publications from the Centre for Security Governance, as well as links to significant SSR publications and organizations.
+This is also where the CSG’s “SSR Research Community” will be housed.

-Mark Sedra (firstname.lastname@example.org).
-Mark Sedra is the President and co-founder of the Security Governance Group.
-Mark teaches in the Department of Political Science at the University of Waterloo and is a faculty member of the Balsillie School of International Affairs.
-Prior to joining the Security Governance Group, Mark was a senior fellow at the Centre for International Governance Innovation (CIGI) and the leader of CIGI’s Security Sector Governance project.
+Dr. Mark Sedra teaches in the Department of Political Science at the University of Waterloo and is a faculty member of the Balsillie School of International Affairs.
+Prior to joining the Centre for Security Governance, Mark was a senior fellow at the Centre for International Governance Innovation (CIGI) and the leader of CIGI’s Security Sector Governance project.
 His research on post-conflict state building has taken him to a number of countries and regions, including Afghanistan, Northern Ireland, Sudan, the Middle East and the Balkans.
 Mark was formerly a research associate at the Bonn International Center for Conversion, and a visiting research fellow at the Defence Academy of the United Kingdom.
 He served as the 2004-2005 Cadieux Léger Fellow in the Canadian Department of Foreign Affairs and International Trade (DFAIT).
 Mark has served as a consultant on international security issues to numerous organizations and governments, including the United Nations, DFAIT and the British Department for International Development.

-Through our competitive internship program, the Security Governance Group encourages and supports new researchers and upcoming practitioners that study in the fields of security sector reform, state building, peace building and/or post-conflict reconstruction.
-Our current research and communication interns are Chris Bordeleau, Isaac Caverhill, Lema Itjemaye, Sean Jellow, Matthew Redding and Jahan Zeb.
+Through our competitive internship program, the Centre for Security Governance encourages and supports new researchers and upcoming practitioners that study in the fields of security sector reform, state building, peace building and/or post-conflict reconstruction.
+Our current research and communication intern is Lemah Ijtemaye.